athomasq/athomasq.github.io/pages/about.md

 ### Investing

-🦋 I'm an active [angel investor](/angel) in [B2B startups](/portfolio).
+🦋 I [angel invest](/angel) in early-stage startups, mostly B2B.
+🌏 I'm flexible on business model, industry and geography.
-🔗 I’m best with businesses involving data, APIs, and network effects.
+🔗 I like hard tech, data moats, APIs, and network effects.
-🔧 I try to be low-ego, high-support investor, not just a cheque.
+🔧 I try to be a low-ego, high-support investor, not just a cheque.

 📫 **Founders, if this sounds like a fit, [please reach out!](mailto:athos1@gmail.com)**